omesoftwarelab/RobotArmUsingArduinoUno/README.txt

 The electrical circuit is shown in circuit1.jpg and circuit2.jpg.
 The schematic of the robot arm controller is shown in circuit3.jpg.
 The parts list is shown in Parts_list.pdf.

+A total of 13 motor control pins and 3 limit switch pins were required, leaving only two A4 and A5 pins on the Arduino uno.
+I had to control 3 stepper motors and 1 servo motor with these 2 pins.
+I have achieved this with two tact switches and two potentiometers.
+Two potentiometers control two stepper motors respectively.
+When each tact switch is pressed separately, another stepping motor rotates left and right.
+When both tact switches are pressed simultaneously, a gripper attached to a servo motor opens and closes.